 ANN ARBOR, Michigan — Closing arguments are expected Monday in the trial of a man accused in the fatal shooting of Eastern Michigan University football player Demarius Reed.

-Testimony began Wednesday in the trial of 21-year-old Ed Thomas of Detroit on open murder and robbery charges in the shooting of the 20-year-old football player from Chicago's South Side.
+Twenty-one-year-old Ed Thomas of Detroit faces open murder and robbery charges in the Oct.
+18 death of the 20-year-old from Chicago's South Side.

-On Friday, Pratt pleaded guilty to second-degree murder.
-The 20-year-old from Detroit admits he shot Reed and has agreed to testify against Thomas.
+Kristopher Pratt last week pleaded guilty to second-degree murder.
+The 20-year-old from Detroit admits he shot Reed in the body and head.

 Pratt testified Thursday that he and Thomas followed Reed.
 Pratt says Thomas took Reed's iPhone and wallet before the shooting.

 Lorne Brown, a lawyer representing Thomas, earlier told jurors that Pratt's testimony was "bought and paid for."

 Carl Reed told The Ann Arbor News (http://bit.ly/1nAMi37 ) Thursday that the jury has enough information "to make the right decision" about his son's slaying.